francetv/ftv-zoom-ios-more-menu/README.md

 # francetv zoom More Menu Demo

+This project is part of [francetv zoom open source projects](https://github.com/francetv/zoom-public) (iOS, Android and Angular).

 ## Summary

 Simple Swift project demonstrating how the more menu was made for **francetv zoom**,